 No matter the age of children, this is a plea for help.
 Unfortunately, as parents, we can often feel alone, like we’re the only ones who feel this way.
 And then guilt rises.
 After all, what’s wrong with us that we don’t like spending time with our children.
 Or worse, we jump to the conclusion that we’re failing as parents.
 We might even wonder what’s wrong with our children that they can’t behave.
 No matter which one you pick—they're all discouraging.
 So learning the art of redirecting children's behavior is a must as a parent!

-As a mother who raised three children and does behavioral consulting regularly, I certainly understand the challenges and demands that parenting brings.
-I’ve found that parents who blurt out this phrase are frustrated and often exhausted.
+As a mother who raised three children and does parent coaching, I know just how difficult and exhausting parenting can be.
+Parents who blurt out this phrase are frustrated and often exhausted.
 And the situation usually boils down to a few common parenting missteps.
 (Did you notice that I didn't say "mistakes"?)
 Our responses simply need redirection and to gain the know-how of redirecting children's behavior.
 The good news is that by making a few small changes, it’s remarkable how quickly the joy of parenting returns.

-Psychologist Rudolph Dreikurs often said that the most important job of a parent is staying encouraged.
+Psychologist Rudolph Dreikurs often said: the most important job of a parent is staying encouraged.
 As it turns out, he was right; encouragement is one of the most vital keys to enjoy your role as a parent.